Skip to main content

 Proxy Types

-When you set a proxy, you must choose a type of proxy for the relationship.
-Kusama offers:
+When you set a proxy, you must choose a type of proxy for the relationship with the proxied account.

 • Any: allow any transaction, including balance transfers.
 In most cases, this should be avoided as the proxy account is used more frequently than the cold account and is therefore less secure.